-By Betsy Dunn, Health, Safety and Environment Director, and Meridith Bruozas, Educational Programs and Outreach Manager
+By Meridith Bruozas, Educational Programs and Outreach Manager

-Each summer, Argonne welcomes student interns and the energy they bring to our campus.
+As Argonne welcomes the next generation of world-class talent to the laboratory, it is important to support our summer interns by fostering a lab-wide culture of safety and effective communication.
 Part of their work experience requires awareness of and a focus on safety.
 While this is an exciting time for both the students and Argonne, we need your help in educating and supporting our students as they transition into the laboratory’s safety culture.

-When students arrive on site, they attend the New Employee Orientation, which includes an Environment, Safety, and Health (ESH) Orientation.
+When students arrive on site, they attend New Employee Orientation, which includes an Environment, Safety and Health (ESH) Orientation.
 They also complete training courses that have been identified by their Job and Hazard Questionnaire (JHQ).
-In order to be productive during their brief time at Argonne, students are onboarded into Argonne’s safety culture rather quickly and subsequently are given a lot of information in a very short period.
-Please help them through this process by continually modeling and repeating information while also being aware that students come from all different backgrounds and skill levels.
+To be productive during their brief time at Argonne, students are onboarded into Argonne’s safety culture rather quickly, absorbing a lot of information in a very short period.
+Please help them by continually modeling and repeating information while also being aware that students come from all different backgrounds and skill levels.

 Please take a few minutes to review the following safety guidance points with your interns: